timestamp, a Python code which prints the current YMDHMS date (year-month-day-hours-minutes-seconds) as a timestamp.

 The computer code and data files described and made available on this web page are distributed under the GNU LGPL license.

-TIMESTAMP is available in a C version and a C++ version and a FORTRAN90 version and a MATLAB version and a Python version.
+timestamp is available in a C version and a C++ version and a FORTRAN90 version and a MATLAB version and an Octave version and a Python version and an R version.

-TIMER, PYTHON programs which demonstrate how to compute CPU time or elapsed time.
+TIMER, Python codes which demonstrate how to compute CPU time or elapsed time.

-WTIME, a PYTHON library which returns a reading of the wall clock time in seconds.
+WTIME, a Python code which returns a reading of the wall clock time in seconds.